umutbasal/pi-workflows/README.md

 A [pi](https://github.com/earendil-works/pi/tree/main/packages/coding-agent) extension that adds workflow orchestration — define multi-step agent pipelines as simple JavaScript scripts and run them from the TUI.

 ## Usage
-- Just prompt: “Create a workflow to analyze each file and decide what kind of tests are needed for each feature (unit or integration).
+- Just prompt: “/skill:create-workflow Create a workflow to analyze each file and decide what kind of tests are needed for each feature (unit or integration).
 Group by severity.”
 - It will create a workflow and then execute it via /workflows, or the AI can automatically run it.

 ## Dashboard